hrkfdn/ncspot/README.md

 [![Search](/screenshots/search-thumb.png?raw=true)](/screenshots/search.png?raw=true)

 **NOTE**: ncspot is still in a very early development stage.
 Things will break and change.
 The feature set is still very limited.
+Also, as this is my first contact with Rust, some design decisions may need to be reworked in the future.
+Contributions welcome, but please be kind ;)

 ## Usage